Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the max amount of data (counted in MB per second) that can be transported across the external memory interface in one second.
-The number is worked out by multiplying the card's interface width by its memory clock speed.
-If it uses DDR RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be moved past the external memory interface within a second.
+It is worked out by multiplying the card's interface width by its memory clock speed.
+In the case of DDR RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This number is worked out by multiplying the total texture units by the core clock speed of the chip.
-The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
+This is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly record to the local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of Render Output Units by the the card's clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics chip can possibly record to the local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on many other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices